learn-co-students/guided-module-one-project-assessment-nyc-web-080519/README_PROJECT.md

 **Minimum requirements** for this project were to build a Command Line App that:

-1. Contains at least three models with corresponding tables, including a join table.
+1. Contains at least three models with corresponding tables, including a join table
-2. Accesses a Sqlite3 database using ActiveRecord.
+2. Accesses a Sqlite3 database using ActiveRecord
-3. Has a CLI that allows users to interact with your database as defined by your _user stories_ (minimum of four; one for each CRUD action).
+3. Has a CLI that allows users to interact with your database as defined by your _user stories_ (minimum of four; one for each CRUD action)
 4. Uses good OO design patterns.
-You should have separate models for your runner and CLI interface.
+You should have separate models for your runner and CLI interface

 ---

 ## Setup

-1. Fork and clone this project repository.
+1. Fork and clone this project repository
+2. In terminal, run `bundle install`
+3. In terminal, run `rake db:migrate`
+4. In teminal, run `rake db:seed`
-2. From terminal run the app by typing in `ruby bin/run.rb`.
+5. Start the app by running `ruby bin/run.rb`
-3. Follow instructions/prompts from our CLI app.
+6. Follow instructions/prompts from our CLI app
-4. Enjoy!
+7. Enjoy!

 ![McGonagall clapping](https://media.giphy.com/media/PXvCWUnmqVdks/giphy.gif)